 At different times in their school career, a child or young person may have a special educational need.
 The Code of Practise defines Special Education Needs as

-“A child or your person has SEN if they have a learning difficulty or disability which calls for special educational provision to be made for them.
+“A child or young person has SEN if they have a learning difficulty or disability which calls for special educational provision to be made for them.
 A child of compulsory school age or a young person has a learning difficulty or disability if they

 (a) have a significantly greater difficulty in learning that the majority of others of the same age; or